Multiple Sclerosis (MS)

 - Massage therapy (often used by physical therapists).

 - Does it work?
 Because MS symptoms can come and go, you may find it hard to judge whether a particular treatment is really working.
-Keep in mind that if you get better after using a certain treatment, the treatment is not always the reason for the improvement.
+Keep in mind that if you get better after using a certain treatment, the treatment isn't always the reason for the improvement.
 MS may often improve on its own (spontaneous remission).

 - How much does it cost?
 An expensive, unproven treatment that may or may not help you may not be worth its cost.
 Beware of therapy providers or products that require a large financial investment at the beginning of a series of treatments.